rlcaswmon/engineering-blog/_posts/2015-11-03-analytics-part-I.md

 ability to service this important category of consumers.

 In conclusion, the message is simple.
 It is critical to understand the need of those you serve.
-That basic yet crucial piece of information should be a precursor to everything else that follows.
+Such basic yet crucial piece of information should be a precursor to everything else that follows.
 Whether it is creating a reference architecture and/or standing up a scalable analytical platform one thing is immediately apparent from figure 1.; the platform will need to cover use cases ranging from machine learning to ad-hoc analysis, data analysis to sophisticated analytics and from simple information consumption thru APIs to machine to machine communication.
 A key mandate for a successful analytical platform is to make sure that the need of each consumer type is addressed holistically in helping them turn data into useful information and insights.